 The entertainment industry is full of concept artists and vis dev artists working tirelessly on new movies and video games.
 Most of this artwork is used for production and never released to the public.

 But the increasing sales of behind-the-scenes art books prove that fans really love to see this hidden production art.
 This leads to studios releasing these art books in droves for almost every major project.

-The majority of these art books reach a tag of $30 or more.
-But there are tons of cheaper books out there if you know where to look.
-This post catalogs the most interesting and affordable art books you can buy.
-Book topics include classic Disney animation all the way to modern day video games and TV series.
+And there are tons of cheaper books out there if you know where to look.
+This post has the most interesting and affordable art books that money can buy.
+Topics range from classic Disney animation all the way to modern day video games and TV series.

 The Art and Making of Peanuts Animation

 First released in 2012, this classic Peanuts art & animation book is a must have for collectors.
 It’s definitely a visual book that explores the rich history of Peanuts as a comic strip and American animated cartoon.

 You’ll find art dating back to the 1960s all the way through to present day.
 This Peanuts art book goes behind the scenes of all 45 Peanuts animated features to give you an inside scoop that can’t be found anywhere else.

 Not only does this include a rich tapestry of Peanuts history, but also hundreds of illustrations and concept art pieces never before shown to the public.
 For the price it’s easily the best compilation of Peanuts artwork in existence.
 But if you’re looking for something that covers details on the comic strip then check out The Art of Charles Schulz instead.

 Anyone familiar with Disney animation will know it’s the top of the heap.
 Disney’s attention to detail in art style and motion has set the bar for high-quality animation in both TV and film.